RezziHD/Managing-Software-Projects-Repository/README.md

 # Managing-Software-Projects-Repository
-the repository for the app, and so we have all the code in one place
+This is the repository for all of the code that we are going to be creating for this project.

+Its going to be quite extensive so we'll probably need people working on little bits of it during each of our sprints.